Image

 Contact Trusted Camden County, MO Criminal Defense Lawyers | Combs Waterkotte

-When you have been charged with a crime, ranging from a simple traffic ticket for rolling a stop sign to grave felonies, talk to a knowledgeable Camden County, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to schedule a free case review.
-Our firm is ready to chat with you at any time to help you defend yourself against criminal accusations and keep your hard-earned reputation amongst friends and in the community.
+When you have been charged with a crime, ranging from a simple traffic ticket for failing to properly signal to substantial felonies, talk to a knowledgeable Camden County, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to set up a free case review.
+Our firm is eager to chat with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your precious reputation amongst friends and in the community.

 View Service Areas